CS639-Data-Management-for-Data-Science/f24/p7/README.md

 ### Step 5: Download Dataset

-1. The dataset of lecture transcripts (1.txt, 2.txt, ..., 25.txt) is provided as a ZIP file.
+1. The dataset of lecture transcripts (1.txt, 2.txt, etc.) is provided as a ZIP file.
 Download and extract the files into your Colab or Kaggle environment using `wget` and `unzip`.

 ```
 !wget https://github.com/CS639-Data-Management-for-Data-Science/f24/raw/main/p7/transcripts.zip